RaoulGrn/audio-lib-front/README.md

 # Audio Library

 This project was made for the technical assessment of MMCTech.
 My task was to design and implement a digital music library, where you’ll be able to visualize your artists and their albums and open the albums to view a description and list of songs.
 You will also implement an autocomplete component that provides suggestions as a user enters a search box.

+## Technologies Involved

+* Backend in NestJs
+* Frontend in React(vite).
+* Other modules/plugins/technologies:
+            * styled components
+            * react-bootstrap
+            * mdb-react-ui-kit
+            * react-icons
+            * tailwindcss, postcss, autoprefixer
+            * lodash.debounce - for limiting unnecessary API calls (autocomplete feature)

 Features: